jupyter-server/enterprise_gateway/docs/source/docker.md

 non-spark, containers based on anaconda - so each kernelspec will likely be associated with different images.

 ### elyra/kubernetes-kernel-tf-py
-Image [elyra/kubernetes-kernel-tf-py](https://hub.docker.com/r/elyra/kubernetes-kernel-tf-py/) is built on the Tensorflow image (`tensorflow/tensorflow:1.8.0-py3`) and is solely a *vanilla* kernel in the sense that it does not support Spark context creation.
+Image [elyra/kubernetes-kernel-tf-py](https://hub.docker.com/r/elyra/kubernetes-kernel-tf-py/) is built on the Tensorflow image (`tensorflow/tensorflow:1.9.0-py3`) and is solely a *vanilla* kernel in the sense that it does not support Spark context creation.
+As noted in the image name, its language is Python and uses the IPython kernel within.

+### elyra/kubernetes-kernel-tf-gpu-py
+Image [elyra/kubernetes-kernel-tf-gpu-py](https://hub.docker.com/r/elyra/kubernetes-kernel-tf-gpu-py/) is built on the Tensorflow image (`tensorflow/tensorflow:1.9.0-gpu-py3`) and, like its sibling image, does not support Spark context creation.
+Unique to this image, on the other hand, is the fact that it can support GPUs.
 As noted in the image name, its language is Python and uses the IPython kernel within.

 ### elyra/kubernetes-kernel-scala